jgscott/ECO394D/slides/01_intro_probability/01_intro_probability.md

 | Senior doctors | 0.052 | 0.127  | 0.076 |
 | Junior doctors | 0.067  | 0.155  | 0.072 |

-__So would you rather have a junior doctor or a senior doctor?__
+__Would you rather have a junior or senior doctor?__

 The rule of total probability
 =========

-Consider the following data on complication rates at an obstetrics ward in England:
+Consider the following data on complication rates at a maternity hospital in Cambridge, England:

 | | Easier deliveries | Harder deliveries | Overall |
 |----------------|-------------|-------------|-------------|
 | Senior doctors | 0.052 | 0.127  | 0.076 |
 | Junior doctors | 0.067  | 0.155  | 0.072 |

-__So would you rather have a junior doctor or a senior doctor?__
+__Would you rather have a junior or senior doctor?__

 _Simpson's paradox_.
 Senior doctors have:
 - lower complication rates for easy cases.